Skip to main content

 • Intramesenteric (mesentery)

 Each point of access for DCMRL provides a different view of the lymphatic system for the most comprehensive lymphatic imaging.
 Patients with Plastic Bronchitis may receive all three points of access, allowing our physicians to clearly see the anatomy of the lymphatic system, the direction and speed of lymphatic flow and the exact source of any leaks.
-This is especially important in Plastic Bronchitis diagnosis and treatment to identify the source of protein loss and to target an intervention.
+This is especially important in Plastic Bronchitis diagnosis and treatment to identify the source of leak and to target an intervention.

 Pulmonary lymphatic perfusion syndrome

 We have found that pulmonary lymphatic perfusion leading to plastic bronchitis fall into 6 different classifications as depicted below.
+(Click images to enlarge).

 TypeImageCauses of PLPSThoracic duct outletIntervention